Basic Concept

 Reason for Appointment

-Board member
+Board Member

-Audit and Supervisory Board
+Audit and Supervisory Committee Member

 Training

-Risk management
+Risk Management

-The Company has established the following systems to ensure that the execution of duties by directors and employees is in compliance with laws, regulations, and the Articles of Incorporation, and to comprehensively identify short- and long-term business-related risks, take all possible countermeasures, and steadily implement risk management.
+The Company has established the following systems to ensure that the execution of duties by Directors and employees is in compliance with laws, regulations, and the Articles of Incorporation, and to comprehensively identify short- and long-term business-related risks, take all possible countermeasures, and steadily implement risk management.

-- One director will be selected by the Board of Directors as the "Director in charge of Risk Management".
+- 1 Director will be selected by the Board of Directors as the Director in charge of Risk Management.

 - The Sustainability Committee deliberates on important issues with the aim of enhancing corporate value over the medium to long term through sustainability management, and assigns managers to each of the E (Environment), S (Society), G (Corporate Governance), and X (Special Missions) subcommittees.
-The Company's Sustainability Subcommittees are responsible for governance, risk management, strategies, indicators, and targets, and formulate, manage, and evaluate the progress of these activities based on the "Sustainability Policy.
+The Company’s Sustainability Subcommittees are responsible for governance, risk management, strategies, indicators, and targets, and formulate, manage, and evaluate the progress of these activities based on the Sustainability Policy.

 - The Sustainability Committee determines who will be responsible for the execution and management of each important risk item, which is determined based on the results of risk assessment by the Sustainability Committee, and determines and implements response policies based on the Risk Management Policy (including the Crisis Management Policy).